Table of Contents

 - day of week

 I’m not going to reinvent the wheel.
 A native campaign in any DSP needs to be tracked and optimized.
-Remember that Demand-Side Platforms enable buying ad impressions in real-time so DPSs need to make sure the stats are there for you in the dashboard and fast.
+Remember that demand-side platforms enable buying ad impressions in real-time (real-time bidding) so DPSs need to make sure the stats are there for you in the dashboard and fast.
 Like instantly!

-It doesn’t matter if you are looking for brand awareness or performance.
+It doesn’t matter if you are looking for brand awareness performance or cross-device targeting.
 You always need to keep an eye on your campaign results.

 The more you can track, the more you can optimize.
 If you are buying native ads programmatically using a DSP, you already know that it all starts with impressions.
 Without a proper report showing your impression click-through rate, you’re basically stuck.
 So make sure your next DSP provides you with a decent analytics package.